MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Prepare_Identity_Synch.md

 **IMPORTANT - PowerShell notice:** Up to this point, the labs in this course that involve Windows PowerShell have used the latest PowerShell module known as Microsoft Graph PowerShell.
 This PowerShell module replaces two older modules, MSOnline and Azure Active Directory (Azure AD) PowerShell.
 Where applicable, Microsoft customers are encouraged to use the newer Microsoft Graph PowerShell module, since the older modules are scheduled for retirement.
 However, at present, not all MSOnline and Azure AD PowerShell functionality has been incorporated into Microsoft Graph PowerShell.
 Such is the case with this lab exercise, which must use MSOnline since the commands necessary to update Adatum's Active Directory forest have not yet been incorporated into Microsoft Graph PowerShell.
 As such, you will begin this task by installing the MSOnline module and then connecting to the Microsoft Online Service.
 You'll then run the appropriate MSOnline cmdlets to update the adatum.com domain.

-1. Switch to **LON-DC1**, which is Adatum's domain controller.

-2. On **LON-DC1**, make sure you’re logged in as **ADATUM\Administrator** and password **Pa55w.rd**.
+1. Switch to **LON-DC1**, which is Adatum's domain controller, where you should still be logged in as **ADATUM\Administrator** and password **Pa55w.rd**.

-3. If **Windows PowerShell** is still open, then select the **PowerShell** icon on your taskbar; otherwise, you must open **Windows PowerShell** by selecting the magnifying glass (**Search**) icon on the taskbar, typing **power** in the Search box that appears,  right-clicking on **Windows PowerShell** (do not select Windows PowerShell ISE), and selecting **Run as administrator** in the drop-down menu.
+2. If **Windows PowerShell** is still open, then select the **PowerShell** icon on your taskbar; otherwise, you must open **Windows PowerShell** by selecting the magnifying glass (**Search**) icon on the taskbar, typing **power** in the Search box that appears,  right-clicking on **Windows PowerShell** (do not select Windows PowerShell ISE), and selecting **Run as administrator** in the drop-down menu.
 When Windows PowerShell opens, maximize the window.

-4. You must begin by installing the MSOnline PowerShell module.
+3. You must begin by installing the MSOnline PowerShell module.
 In **Windows PowerShell**, at the command prompt type the following command and then press Enter:

 		Install-Module MSOnline

-5. If you are prompted to confirm whether you want to install the module from an untrusted repository (PSGallery), enter **A** to select **[A] Yes to All.**
+4. If you are prompted to confirm whether you want to install the module from an untrusted repository (PSGallery), enter **A** to select **[A] Yes to All.**

-6. You must now connect your PowerShell session to the Microsoft Online Service.
+5. You must now connect your PowerShell session to the Microsoft Online Service.
 At the command prompt, type the following command, and then press Enter:  <br/>

 		Connect-MsolService

-7. In the **Sign in** dialog box that appears, log in as **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) with the password **User.pw1**.
+6. In the **Sign in** dialog box that appears, log in as **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) with the password **User.pw1**.

-8. PowerShell's execution policy settings dictate what PowerShell scripts can be run on a Windows system.
+7. PowerShell's execution policy settings dictate what PowerShell scripts can be run on a Windows system.
 Setting this policy to **Unrestricted** enables Holly to load all configuration files and run all scripts.
 At the command prompt, type the following command, and then press Enter:   <br/>

 		Set-ExecutionPolicy unrestricted

 	‎If you are prompted to verify that you want to change the execution policy, enter **A** to select **[A] Yes to All.**

-9. Using **Windows PowerShell**, you must replace the on-premises **adatum.com** domain with the **xxxUPNxxx.xxxCustomDomainxxx.xxx** domain (where you will replace xxxUPNxxx with the unique UPN name assigned to your tenant, and you will replace xxxCustomDomainxxx.xxx with your lab hosting provider's custom domain).
+8. Using **Windows PowerShell**, you must replace the on-premises **adatum.com** domain with the **xxxUPNxxx.xxxCustomDomainxxx.xxx** domain (where you will replace xxxUPNxxx with the unique UPN name assigned to your tenant, and you will replace xxxCustomDomainxxx.xxx with your lab hosting provider's custom domain).
 In doing so, you will update the UPN suffix for the primary domain and the UPN on every user in AD DS with **@xxxUPNxxx.xxxCustomDomainxxx.xxx**. <br/>

 	‎In the following PowerShell command, the **Set-ADForest** cmdlet modifies the properties of an Active Directory forest, and the **-identity** parameter specifies the Active Directory forest to modify.
 To perform this task, run the following command to set the **UPNSuffixes** property for the **adatum.com** forest (remember to change xxxUPNxxx to your unique UPN name and xxxCustomDomainxxx.xxx to your lab hosting provider's custom domain name):<br/>

 		Set-ADForest -identity adatum.com -UPNSuffixes @{replace="xxxUPNxxx.xxxCustomDomainxxx.xxx"}

-10. You must then run the following command that changes all existing adatum.com accounts to the new UPN @xxxUPNxxx.xxxCustomDomainxxx.xxx domain (remember to change xxxUPNxxx to your unique UPN name and xxxCustomDomainxxx.xxx to your lab hosting provider's custom domain name): <br/>
+9. You must then run the following command that changes all existing adatum.com accounts to the new UPN @xxxUPNxxx.xxxCustomDomainxxx.xxx domain (remember to change xxxUPNxxx to your unique UPN name and xxxCustomDomainxxx.xxx to your lab hosting provider's custom domain name): <br/>

 		Get-ADUser -Filter * -Properties SamAccountName | ForEach-Object { Set-ADUser $_  -UserPrincipalName ($_.SamAccountName + "@xxxUPNxxx.xxxCustomDomainxxx.xxx" )}

-11. You will continue using PowerShell on your Domain Controller VM in the next task.
+10. You will continue using PowerShell on LON-DC1 in the next task.

 ### Task 2: Prepare problem user accounts